 ResearchOne [12] is a database controlled by The Phoenix Partnership [13] that contains data that is routinely collected in primary care provided by organisations using the SystmOne clinical information system [14].
 SystmOne (34%) and EMIS [REF] (56%) are the most prevalent clinical information systems used by organisations in general practice [15].
 No specific information was available a priori regarding the intersection of patient populations between HES and ResearchOne.
 Based on the prevalence of SystmOne use by organisations in primary care, we expected that a sufficient number of patients with episodes in the HES data for the specific hospitals to be studied would have data relating to their primary care collected by organisations that use SystmOne and contained within the ResearchOne database.

 Clinical Practice Research Datalink (CPRD) [16] is a database controlled by the Medicines and Healthcare Regulatory Authority (MHRA) [17] that contains data that is routinely collected in primary care which, at the time of research design, was collected by organisations using the Vision clinical information system [20].
 CPRD now offers CPRD Aurum (18) which includes patient data collected by organisations in primary care that use the RMIS clinical information system (19).
 CPRD also provides access to linked data from HES and other sources, including the Office of National Statistics, for a subset of patients whose primary care data is included.
-We considered the use of CPRD, but due to the limited number of organisations whose primary care data was included in CPRD at the time of research design, and the geographical distribution of these organisations, we determined that use of ResearchOne was likely to result in the supply of primary care data for a larger proportion of the study population than CPRD.
+We considered the use of CPRD, but due to the limited number of organisations whose primary care data were included in CPRD at the time of research design, and the geographical distribution of these organisations, we determined that use of ResearchOne was likely to result in the supply of primary care data for a larger proportion of the study population than CPRD.

 Population

 Patients were included in the study population if they had an A&E attendance or inpatient admission to one of 11 hospitals without a liaison psychiatry service between 1st April 2013 and 31st March 2014 (Index Period) for which they were aged 18 or over.
-At the time we started the study these 11 hospitals did not have a liaison mental health service, although all now have a service due to the recent expansion in liaison services in England.
+At the time we started the study none of these 11 hospitals had a liaison mental health service, although all now have a service due to the recent expansion in liaison services in England.
 Patients were excluded from the study population if they had registered a Type 2 objection [21] with NHS Digital to prevent their identifiable data from any health and social care settings being released [22].
 NHS Digital selected the study population by applying this inclusion/exclusion criteria to emergency department attendances and inpatient admissions recorded as episodes within HES.

 Data Items

 Data items to be included for each patient in the study population were those determined by the research team to be necessary and sufficient for analysis.
-No patient identifiable data [23] was included in the data required by the research team.
+No patient identifiable data [23] were included in the data required by the research team.

 For patients included in the study population, the following data items were selected for inclusion from HES for the period from 1st April 2012 to 31st March 2015 (Index Period +/- 1 year):